The morphology and interface structure of titanium on graphene: Methods/Experimental

 \subsection{Density Functional Theory Calculations}

 The DFT calculations are carried out using VASP 5.2 \cite{kresse1996efficient} employing the Perdew, Burke, and Ernzerhof (PBE) Generalized Gradient Approximation (GGA) \cite{perdew1996generalized} for the exchange-correlation function and PAW pseudopotentials \cite{blochl1994projector, kresse1999ultrasoft}.
 Van der Waals interactions are accounted for using the Tkatchenko-Scheffler correction \cite{tkatchenko2009accurate, al2012assessment}.
 The electronic wavefunctions are expanded with planewaves with energy less than 400~eV.
-The electronic self-consistent loop is terminated when energy changes are less than $1\cdot10^{-6}$ eV and the ionic relaxations are considered converged when the magnitude of the largest force on any atom is less than 0.01~eV/Å. The Gr slab is modeled using a 3$\times$3 surface supercell created from graphite with hexagonal lattice with lattice constants 2.458 and 6.592~Å. To mitigate the fictitious interactions between the images in the non-periodic direction perpendicular to the Gr slab, we used a supercell approach with at least 12~Å of vacuum.
+The electronic self-consistent loop is terminated when energy changes are less than $1\cdot10^{-6}$ eV and the ionic relaxations are considered converged when the magnitude of the largest force on any atom is less than 0.01~eV/Å. The Gr slab is modeled using a 3$\times$3 surface supercell created from graphite with hexagonal lattice constants 2.458 and 6.592~Å. For the Ti layers, we used a slab comprising of 15 layers, where the top 6 layers (those furthest from the Gr) were fixed at their bulk positions to minimize finite-size effects.
+For simplicity, Fig.~1(f) shows only the first 4 Ti layers.
+To mitigate the fictitious interactions between the images in the non-periodic direction perpendicular to the Gr slab, we used a supercell approach with at least 12~Å of vacuum.
 The Brillouin zone is sampled using the 5$\times5\times$1 Monkhorst-Pack grid.
 All of the calculations are spin-polarized.
-To determine the interface, we used the Zur and McGill \cite{zur1984lattice} lattice matching scheme in conjunction with lattice shifs \cite{guo2017structural, guo20172d}.
-The lattice matching scheme accounts for possible rotations of one lattice with respect to the other, or expansion of both lattices, in addition to lattice reduction scheme, to minimize the strain and lattice mismatch between the two lattices.
+To determine the interface structure, we used the Zur and McGill \cite{zur1984lattice} lattice matching scheme in conjunction with lattice shifs \cite{guo2017structural, guo20172d}.
+The lattice matching scheme accounts for possible rotations of one lattice with respect to the other, or expansion of both lattices, in addition to the lattice reduction scheme, to minimize the strain and lattice mismatch between the two lattices.
 The precision of the match gives an upper bound on the strain required to form chemical bonds across the interface.
 The lattice shifts ensure that the atom registry at the interface is optimum \cite{guo2017structural}.